Prashanth-profile/USRP-Signal-Generator/Readme.md

 =======
 ## Citation

-If you use the code for other publications, please cite the authors:
+When using this CR generation approach, please cite the following IEEE Access article, which provides the context for this approach:

 	@misc{cr_gen,
 	    author = {K. H. Sheshagiri, {Prashanth}},